 For a map of all hiking trails in Perth County, please check out this digital trail map.
 If you’re spending some time in the region, here’s a road trip guide to Perth County, including conservation areas, museums, shops, breweries, and so much more.
 Make sure you check out the farm gates and organic food scene while you’re there, too!

-Browse more hiking trails in Huron, Perth, Waterloo and Wellington to explore more of this region of Ontario.
+Here are some more hiking trails for you to explore in Huron, Perth, Waterloo and Wellington counties!

 |Follow Ontario Hiking on Social Media!|